Access Kubernetes Clusters with Teleport

 - Users can access Kubernetes clusters with Single Sign-On (SSO) providers like Okta and switch between clusters without logging in twice.

-- Operators can implement granular role-based access controls, including limiting access to specific Kubernetes clusters or even specific pods within a namespace.
+- Operators can implement granular role-based access controls, including limiting access to specific Kubernetes clusters or even specific resources within a cluster.

 - Organizations can achieve compliance by recording